wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 is a Jenkins plug-in to establish a build wrapper to populate environment variables from secrets stored in HashiCorp's Vault.
-It uses the "App Role" authentication backend which Hashicorp explicitly recommends for machine-to-machine authentication.
+It uses the "App Role" authentication backend which HashiCorp explicitly recommends for machine-to-machine authentication.

 The plug-in allows use of a GitHub/GitLab personal access token Github Access Token (https://github.com/blog/1509-personal-api-tokens)